james-door/cv/src/personalProjectsMarkup/website.md

 By just using the `js•gatsby-source-filesystem`, the markdown nodes added to the GraphQl layer are treated just as files.
 To better query the markdown, access the front matter, and importantly, transform the markdown into HTML, I used a Gatsby transformer plugin.
 The plugin [gatsby-transformer-remark](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/) interprets any markdown files added to the GraphQl node and transforms the body content into HTML.

-Gatsby offers a NodeJS environment to can execute code in during the build time in the `js•gatsby-node.js` file.
+Gatsby offers a NodeJS environment to execute code in during the build time in the `js•gatsby-node.js` file.
 In this file we can query the markdown nodes that the transformer plugin created.
 In each of the markdown files I store the slug for the page in the frontmatter as `js•URLslug`.
 For each project page I use a template `js•project-page-template.js` which I discuss in [Generating HTML](#Generating%20HTML).

 ```js {numberLines,filePath:{path:'cv/gatsby-node.js',link:'https://github.com/james-door/cv/blob/main/gatsby-node.js'}}
 const path = require('path');